rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Map.md

 1. In the north / southeast (location)
 2. To the north (comparison)
-3. On the west side of the river / map ....... / On the northern end of the road
+3. On the west side of the river, / map, ....... / On the northern end of the road, ....
 4. on the opposite side
+5. South of the community centre, ....
-5. next to
+6. next to
-6. along the
+7. along the
-7. around the
+8. around the
-8. demolished / constructed / replaced / expanded / reduced / unchanged / tranformed / developed / built /
+9. demolished / constructed / replaced / expanded / reduced / unchanged / tranformed / developed / built /
-9. was demolished and replaced by a
+10. was demolished and replaced by a
-10. Area/zone//complex: urban, rural, industrial, residential, recreational, entertainment
+11. Area/zone//complex: urban, rural, industrial, residential, recreational, entertainment
-11. Building: skyscraper,
+12. Building: skyscraper,
-12.
+13.